-We're pleased to offer funding to support groups of faculty who regularly engage in discussions of teaching and learning topics or issues.
-Funding is available for start-up or existing groups.
+We're pleased to offer funding to support groups who regularly engage in discussions of teaching and learning topics or issues.
+Funding is available for start-up or existing communities.

-To apply, please send an email to firstname.lastname@example.org with answers to the following questions:
+To apply, please send your answers to the following questions in an email to the program lead, Cindy Decker Raynak firstname.lastname@example.org with answers to the following questions:

-- What is the focus of your group?
+- What is the name and focus of your community?

 - How often do you intend to interact (e.g. monthly, 3x/semester)?